kwaschny/unwanted-twitch/tests/acceptance-tests.md

 ## Test Case: Scrolling is detected in categories directory
 1. Open [twitch.tv/directory](https://www.twitch.tv/directory).
 2. Scroll down until new covers are added.
-- [ ] A label named "Hide Category" appears on the top left corner of each cover that was added after scrolling.
+- [ ] A label named "X" appears on the top right corner of each cover that was added after scrolling.

 ## Test Case: Scrolling is detected in channels directory
 1. Open [twitch.tv/directory/all](https://www.twitch.tv/directory/all).
 2. Scroll down until new covers are added.
-- [ ] A label named "Hide Channel" appears on the top left corner of each cover that was added after scrolling.
+- [ ] A label named "X" appears on the top right right of each cover that was added after scrolling.

 ## Test Case: Frontpage is filtered as anonymous user
 1. Open [twitch.tv/](https://www.twitch.tv/) as anonymous user (not being logged in).